1905-may06-dotnet/Woodruff_Nathan_Project0/README.md

 Welcome to my PizzaBox Application!

 ### About
-This is a back-end application which gathers domain specific information from the client and posts records to a database through a cloud instance.
+This is a back-end application which gathers client specific information from the user and posts records to a database through a cloud instance.
 Thus, a pizza is ordered.

 ### Navigation
 1. [Main](https://github.com/1905-may06-dotnet/Woodruff_Nathan_Project0/blob/master/Project0_PizzaBox/Client/Program.cs): The program executable which conducts the business logic and database operations.